FrontSide/vocabex/README.md

 Google Cloud Run offers the option to have new versions deployed automatically upon push to a specified github branch.
 Use the Web UI to set this up.
 Don't forget to set the environment variables.

+In order to persist the database, a volume must be mounted onto the ./db folder.

 ## Tech Stack